 Founded in 1923, CML is a nonprofit, nonpartisan organization that represents and serves Colorado's cities and towns.
-Of Colorado's 272 Colorado cities and towns, 270 are members of CML, representing more than 99% of the municipal population in the state.
+The Colorado Municipal League counts as members all 271 cities and towns in the state.

 The Colorado Municipal League believes that local problems are best resolved at the local level of government and that people are best served by a strong and responsive local government.